Top-25 Arizona Road Trip Destinations

 4) Desert Botanical Garden is a popular attraction located in central Phoenix, in the midst of the remarkable Papago Buttes and near the Phoenix Zoo.
 Those who’ve never seen the diversity of the desert are in for a treat, especially during springtime when all the cacti are in full bloom.
 Many people think of cacti as thorny, unattractive plants, but as you will see through your tour of the garden, nothing could be farther from the truth.
 The Desert Botanical Garden is a refined facility and is extremely well manicured with many of exhibits, landscape art and plenty of places to sit and take in the Sonoran Desert scenery.

 5) Scottsdale resorts are famous the world over for their posh accommodations, luxurious amenities and relaxing spa treatments.
-Whether you stay at any of the local resorts, or simply visit to enjoy some of the amenities, here are some I would highly recommend: Sanctuary is perched on Camelback Mountain and provides an exhilarating blend of serenity and vitality.
+Whether you stay at any of the local resorts, or simply want to enjoy some of the amenities, here are some I would highly recommend: Sanctuary is perched on Camelback Mountain and provides an exhilarating blend of serenity and vitality.
 Located in the high Sonoran Desert of North Scottsdale, the Four Seasons is a place of western lore and cosmopolitan culture, a place of awe-inspiring beauty and spectacular dining and golf.
 The Hyatt at Gainey Ranch has become a Scottsdale classic, framed against the majestic McDowell Mountains, this remarkable Scottsdale hotel’s golf course, pool and spa are simply spectacular.
 The Hermosa Inn is a luxurious boutique hotel that has been around since the 30s.
 The unsurpassed beauty of this mature property will create memories that will last a lifetime.
 Camelback Inn is in the heart of Scottsdale and home of one of the most well-known Spas in the state.
 The Spa at Camelback Inn invites you to simply relax and relish the moments of balance and serenity.
 You will discover the enchantment of the Sonoran Desert while connecting with your inner self.
 The Royal Palms Resort and Spa is voted the number one resort by Travel+Leisure.
 Its Old World Spanish décor is inviting and romantic.
 The Royal Palms is also home to the high-end restaurant, T. Cooks.
 The restaurant is known for its fresh and seasonal ingredients and, for nearly two decades, T. Cook’s has garnered both local and national acclaim.
+Scottsdale timeshares are located at resorts like Westin Kierland Villas and include full kitchens, washer/dryers, and multiple bedrooms.
+The resorts also boast extraordinary on-site amenities like golf courses and restaurants.
+Book one for less on a by-owner site like SellMyTimeshareNow.

 6) Rawhide Western Town & Steakhouse is the valley’s premier western venue, offering groups a unique journey back in time.
 Encompassing over 160 acres of beautiful Sonoran Desert, Rawhide is nestled in the center of the Wild Horse Pass area, located in Chandler and in close proximity to Phoenix, Scottsdale, Tempe and Mesa.
 Guests can enjoy Rawhide’s authentic western ambiance and on-site amenities with the shows put on by The Arizona Roughriders in the Six Gun Theater.
 Take a ride back in time on the Butterfield Stagecoach to get a real feel of good ol’ western transportation.
 The Widow Maker is a mechanical bull that takes guests on a ride of their life.
 The old west inspired specialty shops feature, nostalgic delights at Sweet Sally’s, souvenirs at the General Store, personalized branding irons at the Blacksmith and more.